gteufelberger/Tanzquotient-Playlist-Printer/src/main.typ

       auto,
     ),
     [Time],
-    // [idx], // Comment in for Playlist index [Title],
+    // [Nr.], // Comment in for Playlist index [Title],
     [Artist],
     [Dance#footnote[The dances mentioned here are just a suggestion.
 Feel free to add your own style!]],